wannabeaquant/wannabeaquant/README.md

 ## Hi there 👋

-I'm currently a student pursuing a degree in Computer Science
+I'm pursuing a degree in Computer Science right now

 I'm working on my C/C++ skills at the moment, focusing particularly on Data Structures and Algorithms.
 I'm also working through Harvard's CS50x right now.